thoriqpb/Self-Driving-Car-with-Pixy2/readme.md

-# Self-Driving Car with ESP32 and Pixy2
+# 🚗 Self-Driving Car with ESP32 and Pixy2

 This project implements a self-driving car using an ESP32 microcontroller, a Pixy2 camera for line tracking, and a PID controller for steering and motor control.
-The car follows a line using computer vision and adjusts its speed and direction dynamically.
+The car follows a line using computer vision and adjusts its speed and direction dynamically.🚦🛣️

 ---

-## Table of Contents
+## 📜 Table of Contents
 1. [Components](#components)
 2. [Wiring Diagram](#wiring-diagram)
 3. [Setup Instructions](#setup-instructions)